Effective Customer Onboarding for Agencies (+ Checklist)

 4. Project setup

-This is a huge part of every new project at an agency that includes a variety of organizational and technical arrangements, including domains/mailboxes/phone numbers purchase and setup (authentication and email warm-up) and software setup, i.e., creating dedicated accounts in your CRM, sales engagement, automation tools, etc.
+This is a huge part of every new project at an agency that includes a variety of organizational and technical arrangements, including domains/mailboxes/phone numbers purchase and setup (authentication and email warm-up) and software setup, i.e., creating dedicated accounts in your CRM, sales engagement, automation tools, etc. Implementing a project plan ensures that all these elements are systematically integrated and aligned with your project’s goals.

 Speaking of the tech setup, the specific activities could vary depending on your agency sales stack and collaboration capabilities offered by the tools you use.
 For example, Reply has various roles and permissions that allow agencies to easily manage their projects.
 Moreover, there’s also a comprehensive agency dashboard with detailed KPI charts and lists, user/team performance metrics, etc.